BueniaDev/libmbGB/README.md

 # Copyright

-(C) 2019 Buenia.
+(C) 2020 Buenia.
 This project is not affiliated in any way with Nintendo.
-Game Boy is a registered trademark of Nintendo Co., Ltd.
+Game Boy and Game Boy Color are registered trademarks of Nintendo Co., Ltd.

 For information regarding libmbGB's stance on copyright infringement, see the DISCLAIMER.md file in this repository.